 - Recruiters force job applicants to surrender this information or not be considered for the job

-- applicants who have been unemployed and fail to provide pay slips are dropped from the recruitment process
+- Applicants who have been unemployed and fail to provide pay slips can be dropped from the recruitment process

-- Firms force recruiters to obtain this information or no trade agreements ensue
+- Firms force recruiters to obtain this information or there are no business agreements

 - Firms place restrictions on wage offers based on information contained in pay slips, this is a breach of the applicants confidentiality as the firm is using information provided by the applicant – against the applicant.
 This is illegal and has been cross referenced with an legal case in South Africa, Dun and Bradstreet.